jpalardy/jpalardy.github.io/_posts/2018-06-25-surviving-unfamiliar-javascript-projects-dependencies.markdown

 - Wanted: the maximum version compatible with the semver in your `package.json`
 - Latest: the most up-to-date, the latest, version in npm

 You need to be responsible with when and how you upgrade.
-I personally enjoy the lets-see-what-breaks approach to upgrading... it's often faster and more definitive than researching CHANGELOGs and READMEs for clues.
+I enjoy the lets-see-what-breaks approach to upgrading... it's often faster and more definitive than researching CHANGELOGs and READMEs for clues.